(Updated 1/24/2022)

 Another writer chimed in a while ago by saying, “Of making many books there is no end” (Ecclesiastes 12:12).
 And if we read the statistics, he wasn’t kidding: 300,000+ books are published in the United States alone each year.

 Yet there is an allure to the stories of great novelists and a fascination with the brilliance of deep thinkers.
-It is what drew me to the book industry in the first place, having been a lifelong reader and a burgeoning collector of my own library.
+It is what drew me to the book industry in the first place, having been a lifelong reader and an insatiable collector of my own burgeoning library.
 (My wife and I own somewhere close to 10,000 books.)

 Our Door Is Always Open